 \section{Introduction}

 A graph is \emph{1-planar} if it can be drawn in the plane such that each edge is crossed at most once.
-The family of 1-planar graphs is among the most investigated graph families within the so-called ``beyond planar graphs'', see \cite{KLM17,DLM19}.
-In this paper, we focus on a subclass of 1-planar graphs, say outer-1-planar graphs.
-An \emph{outer-1-planar graph} is a graph admitting a drawing in the plane for which all vertices belong to the outer face of the drawing and there is at most one crossing on each edge.
-Such a drawing of an outer-1-planar graph is called an \emph{outer-1-plane graph}.
+The family of 1-planar graphs is among the most investigated graph families within the so-called ``beyond planar graphs'', see \cite{DLM19,KLM17}.
+In this paper, we focus on a subclass of 1-planar graphs, in particular, outer-1-planar graphs.
+A graph is said to be \emph{outer 1-planar} if it has a drawing in the plane so that all vertices appear in the outer region of the drawing and every edge crosses at most one other edge; such a drawing is called an \emph{outer-1-plane graph} and the outer region of the drawing is called the \emph{outer boundary} of $G$.
 An outer-1-planar graph is \emph{maximal} if adding any edge (not multi-edge) to it will disturb the outer-1-planarity.
-The concept of outer-1-planar graphs was first introduced by Eggleton \cite{Eggleton} who called them \emph{outerplanar graphs with edge crossing number one}, and were also investigated under the notion of \emph{pseudo-outerplanar graphs} \cite{TZ,LTC,ZPOPG}.
+The concept of outer-1-planar graphs was first introduced by \cite{Eggleton} who called them \emph{outerplanar graphs with edge crossing number one}, and also investigated under the notion of \emph{pseudo-outerplanar graphs}, see \cite{TZ,LTC,ZPOPG}.
 Note that outer-1-planar graphs are planar, see \cite{ABBGHNR2,ZPOPG}.
-Many topics on outer-1-planar graphs including the recognition \cite{ABBGHNR,Hong.etal}, the drawing \cite{DE,GLM15}, the structure \cite{ZLLZ,ZPOPG} and the coloring \cite{LTC,TZ,edge,Z17,ZL19} are explored.
+Various topics on outer-1-planar graphs including the recognition, see \cite{ABBGHNR,Hong.etal}, drawing, see \cite{DE,GLM15}, structure, see \cite{ZLLZ,ZPOPG} and coloring, see \cite{Chen19,TZ,LTC,LZ20,edge,Z17,ZL19,Z20}, are explored.